neondatabase/website/content/docs/guides/prisma-tutorial.md

 }
 ```

 3. Apply the schema change to your database using `prisma migrate dev` command.
-In this example, name given to the migration is `add-tag-field`.
+In this example, name given to the migration is `add-field`.

     ```bash
-    $> npx prisma migrate dev --name add-tag-field
+    $> npx prisma migrate dev --name add-field
     ```

     This command creates a new SQL migration file for the migration, applies the generated SQL migration to your database, and regenerates the Prisma Client.
 The output resembles the following: